eandersons/energi-docker-compose/README.md

 - clone this git repository: `git clone https://github.com/eandersons/energi3-docker-compose.git`;
 - create the following files:
   - `configs/energi3_account_address` that contains the Energi Gen 3 account address;

+    to add multiple accounts for staking, they must be specified as a comma separated list of addresses;
   - `configs/energi3_account_password` that contains the Energi Gen 3 account password;

+    to use multiple accounts for staking each password must be entered in a separate line in the same order addresses are specified in `configs/energi3_account_address`;

   these files are used to get account's address and password to automatically unlock account for staking when launching Energi Gen 3 Core Node;
 - copy keystore file to `volumes/root/.energicore3/keystore`;